cirruslabs/cirrus-ci-docs/docs/guide/custom-vms.md

   image_project: cirrus-images # GCP project
   image: family/docker-kvm # family or a full image name.
   platform: linux
+  architecture: arm64 # optional.
+By default, amd64 is assumed.
   cpu: 4 # optional.
 Defaults to 2 CPUs.
   memory: 16G # optional.
 Defaults to 4G.
   disk: 100 # optional.
 By default, uses the smallest disk size required by the image.